freifunk-gluon/gluon/docs/user/supported_devices.rst

 .. [#deprecated]
   The device or target is reaching its end of life soon.
 This means that support in the next major release of Gluon is doubtful.

+.. [#device-class-tiny]
+  These devices only support a subset of Gluons capabilities due to flash or memory size constraints.
+Devices are classified as tiny in they provide less than 7M of usable flash space or have a low amount of system memory.
+For more information, see the developer documentation: :ref:`device-class-definition`.

 .. [#avmflash]
   For instructions on how to flash AVM devices, visit https://fritzfla.sh